Married with Children

 darkness.

 Then, alas, Al's gone.
 What happens after that?
-Well, not much.
+Not a lot.
 Charlie and Vinnie dress up in

 The ending of the episode is a bit muffled, and quite frankly, boring.
 In short of saying this